Nonlocal growth of quantum conditional mutual information under decoherence

 \section{Efficient teleporters}

 In this section we discuss efficient teleporters: many-body examples of states with maximal CMI growth under decoherence.
-Specifically, we consider the case when \(\delta I=2S(A\mathcal{E}[B]C))\) for generic channels and \(\delta I=S(A\mathcal{E}[B]C)\) for measurement channels, and moreover, demand that \(S(A\mathcal{E}[B]C)=S(E)=N_E\).
+Specifically, we consider the case when \(\delta I=2S(A\mathcal{N}[B]C))\) for generic channels and \(\delta I=S(A\mathcal{N}[B]C)\) for measurement channels, and moreover, demand that \(S(A\mathcal{N}[B]C)=S(E)=N_E\).
 In other words, not only do we want the CMI to saturate the upper bound as controlled by the entropy injected, we require the entropy to be maximal as allowed by the channel.

 We will consider the following setup: an initial pure state is prepared on $ABC$, which respectively contain $N_A, N_B, N_C$ qubits.
 One of the qubits in $B$ is randomly chosen and subjected to a channel.
 Under what condition can the CMI growth be maximal?
-As we will see, states that saturate the general bound (Observation \ref{miebound0}) are much more restricted than those that saturate the bound for the measurement channel (Observation \ref{miebound1}).
+As we will see, states that saturate the general bound (Theorem \ref{miebound0}) are much more restricted than those that saturate the bound for the measurement channel (Theorem \ref{miebound1}).